C-Chads/tinygl/README.md

 The "implementation specific multiplier" is 0.

 * There is no stencil buffer.

+* There is no mipmapping, antialiasing, or any form of texture filtering.

+* The only wrap mode is wrapping.
+You cannot change it.

 * Lit triangles will use the current material properties, even if they are textures.
 If the diffuse color is black, then your textured triangles will appear black.